Freeman Cruiser Solar Panel Kit

 As technology has progressed we find ourselves living a very 'digital' life and our expectations and requirements for mobile power have increased vastly.
 When Freeman's were first made, running hot water was a luxury and fridges on boats were unheard of!
 Slowly though, Mr Freeman started to install fridges and luxury electronics into his boats.
 Nowadays, many of us expect everyday household luxuries on board.
 Many of which can be used much like they are at home, however, when drawing power it must be remembered that your battery is like a tank, we need to refill what is taken out - at home we do not worry about this as we have a constant supply.

 Solar power can now provide us with additional free energy to help refill our 'battery tank', this means we are able to use more power overall.
 Solar power is also environmentally friendly and reasonably accessible these days.

 Can I rely solely on solar power to run my boat while on holiday?

 In short, yes, you probably could.
 However, do you have enough space on board to install all the solar panels you would require to run the technology you have on board?
 Does your usage actually require you to run fully on solar power?
 Is solar worth the expense for how you use your boat?

 These are important questions when looking more closely at solar panels for your boat.
-You see, in an ideal world we would all probably choose to operate with a carbon neutral footprint.
-However, this is quite a hugh ask for many as we continually use more power on average thanks to advancments in technology.
+You see, in an ideal world, we would all probably choose to operate with a carbon-neutral footprint.
+However, this is quite a huge ask for many as we continually use more power on average thanks to advancements in technology.

-It is true that solar power has progressed exceptionally fast over the past decade, solar panels were not very efficient (there is still a hugh inefficincy in current solar panels too) and the technology was very expensive.
+It is true that solar power has progressed exceptionally fast over the past decade, solar panels were not very efficient (there is still a huge inefficiency in current solar panels too) and the technology was very expensive.
 Solar panels have become more efficient, less expensive and smaller to boot so are much more usable on a small cabin cruiser.